 Make ahead instructions- Make these a day in advance.
 Place them on a serving tray and cover in saran wrap to keep them fresh.
 This way, there is less work on the day of the party.

 - Cheesecake Brownies (Cream Cheese Brownies)

 - Fudgy Avocado Brownies

 - Chocolate Orange Brownies

-Follow these steps again for the remaining 4 skewers.
+- Follow these steps again and again until you have 5 skewers.
 Enjoy!

 - Read all my tips above.

 - Leftovers can be stored in a sealed container in the fridge for up to 2 days.